Kroenke Sports wrestles Outdoor Channel from InterMedia

 Outdoor said on Wednesday it paid InterMedia a $6.5 million termination fee and it expects the deal with Kroenke Sports to be completed in the second quarter.

-(Reporting by Supantha Mukherjee and Sruthi Ramakrishnan in Bangalore; Editing by Joyjeet Das)
+(Reporting by Supantha Mukherjee and Sruthi Ramakrishnan in Bangalore; Additional reporting by Sagarika Jaisinghani; Editing by Joyjeet Das and Matt Driskill)